benwhalley/just-enough-r/docs/multilevel-models.md

 ### Allow the effect of sleep deprivation to vary for different participants {-}

-It looks like sleep deprivation hits some participants worse than others:
+If we plot the data, it looks like sleep deprivation hits some participants worse than others:

 ```r